-Phillips had made over 100 Championship appearances for his beloved Leeds before Bielsa took over in 2018.
+Phillips had made almost 100 Championship appearances for his beloved Leeds before Bielsa took over in 2018.
 The midfielder’s transformation over the last three years is a testament to what the Argentinian tactician has achieved at Elland Road.

 If you’d said after England’s World Cup 2018 elimination to Croatia that Phillips would dominate the midfield against Luka Modric and co. the next time they faced off at a major tournament, not even his biggest admirers at Leeds would have believed you.

 England’s Player of the Year for 2021 – a year in which the Three Lions reached their first major final in over 50 years.
 Some going, that.